Chic African Culture Africa Factbook

-African traditions are passed on through generations but gradually, Africans are losing many traditions and rituals.
+African traditions are passed on through generations, but Africans gradually lose many indigenous traditions and rituals.

 Surma African Tribe Lip Plate People of Africa

-African rich cultural traditions attract attention worldwide but African Cultures are losing traditions and rituals and the loss may come to late to teach us each that African culture is a unique answer to the question of what it means to be human.
+African rich cultural traditions attract attention worldwide, but African Cultures are losing traditions and rituals, and the loss may come too late to teach us each that African culture is a unique answer to the question of what it means to be human.

-The current era of globalization is having a melting pot influence on indigenous African cultures.
+The current era of globalization has a melting pot influence on indigenous African cultures.
 While this may promote the integration of societies and has provided millions of people with new opportunities, it also brings with it a loss of uniqueness of indigenous African cultures, which in turn can lead to loss of identity and even self-conflict.
-This is especially true for traditional African societies, which are exposed to rapid modernization.
+This is especially true for traditional African societies exposed to rapid modernization.

 Kenya tribal dance and ritual

 The extinction of a language results in the irrecoverable loss of unique cultural knowledge embodied in it for centuries.
-Deep in our hearts, we all understand that the quality of our lives depends, largely, on our being able to take part in, and benefit from our culture.
-The current era of globalization is having a melting pot influence on indigenous African cultures.
+Deep in our hearts, we all understand that the quality of our lives depends largely on our ability to participate and benefit from our culture.
+The current era of globalization has a melting pot influence on indigenous African cultures.

 Dinka tribe

-In 2013, Kenya began a campaign toward the Maasai of educating the tribe on the negative connotations of ear stretching and an upper cartilage piercing.
-Some Kenyan officials believe tribalism is hurting Kenya and the more mainstream an individual is the more likely they can absorb into conventional society.
+In 2013, Kenya began a campaign toward the Maasai to educate the tribe on the negative connotations of ear stretching and upper cartilage piercing.
+Some Kenyan officials believe tribalism is hurting Kenya, and the more mainstream an individual is, the more likely they can absorb into conventional society.

 Did you know?
-Cultures are rooted in a time and place they define how people relate to nature and their physical environment, to the earth and to the cosmos, and they express our attitudes to and beliefs in other forms of life, both animal and plant.
-The losing of African culture also brings with it a loss of uniqueness of indigenous African cultures, which in turn can lead to loss of identity and even self-conflict.
+Cultures are rooted in a time and place; they define how people relate to nature and their physical environment, the earth, and the cosmos, and they express our attitudes to and beliefs in other forms of life, both animal and plant.
+The loss of African culture also brings with it a loss of uniqueness of indigenous African cultures, which in turn can lead to loss of identity and even self-conflict.

 1. African Country Names Your Saying Wrong